YaoGroup/DIFFICE_jax/paper.md

 remote-sensing data, regular PINNs codes or algorithms available online might be inadequate.
 Additional settings for neural networks, optimization methods, and pre-processing of both the SSA equations and observational data are all essential for the success of viscosity inversion via PINNs.
-The `pinnIceShelf` package incorperates the optimal settings of PINNs in all these aspects.
+The `DIFFISH.jax` package incorperates the optimal settings of PINNs in all these aspects.
 These settings are either universally applicable for training different ice shelves or can be determined automatically based on the data of given ice shelf.
-Overall, The `pinnIceShelf` package is designed to make the inversion of ice-shelf viscosity more accessible for beginners with less knowledge or experience on PINNs.
+Overall, The `DIFFISH.jax` package is designed to make the inversion of ice-shelf viscosity more accessible for beginners with less knowledge or experience on PINNs.
 On the other end, the package provides comprehensive details of the key algorithms involved, including comments and